MSW Application Process

 Students are admitted into the 36-credit program and the 60-credit program during the summer term only.
 Applications will be accepted until February 1 or until the program is full.

 Applicants must evidence a combination of professional and personal experiences, qualities, and values that are considered essential for the practice of social work.
 Three professional references are required with a minimum of one from faculty and one from a current or recent agency employer or supervisor, using the appropriate MSW Recommendation Form.
-Applicants for advanced standing are required to submit an additional reference from the department chair/program director of their undergraduate BSW program.
+Applicants for advanced standing are required to submit an additional reference from the department chair/program director of their undergraduate BSW program (see link below for form).
 A current resume is required.
 Applicants will complete a written professional statement.

 Applicants need to submit a four to five page personal statement describing the following: